SoojungHong/image_inpainting_model_for_lane_geomery_discovery/README.md

 each road type: Straight, Curvy, T-junction, and Intersection, where the latter three types are known to be challenging for existing post-processing methods.
-Table 1 shows the performance impact on various modi-
-fications: GLCRC being the architectural and GLCRC+L be- ing the training loss modifications.
+Table 1 shows the performance impact on various modifications: GLCRC being the architectural and GLCRC+L being the training loss modifications.
 We can clearly observe that our approach shows the best image quality in the road ge- ometry inpainting problem.
 Furthermore, Figure 1 shows the effectiveness of our method on various road types, implying that it understands underlying road geometries to reconstruct